swiftlang/swift-evolution/proposals/nnnn-vector.md

 For obvious reasons, we cannot name this type `Swift.Array` to match the "term of art" that other languages like C, C++, and Rust are using for this exact type.
-However, while this name is the defacto for other languages, it actually mischaracterizes the properties and behaviors of this type considering existing terminology in mathematics.
+However, while this name is the de facto for other languages, it actually mischaracterizes the properties and behaviors of this type considering existing terminology in mathematics.
 A. Stepanov mentions in his book, "From Mathematics to Generic Programming", that using the name `std::vector` for their